- Tomato hornworms are very large caterpillars that have a "horn-like" tail that gives them their name.

 - General predatory insects such as lady beetles and green lacewings often prey upon the egg stage and on young caterpillars.

-- Another important predator is paper wasp, Polistes spp.
+- Another important predator is the paper wasp, Polistes spp.
 This common wasp feeds on many types of caterpillars including those found in gardens.

 Tomato hornworms are also parasitized by a number of insects.